grafana/mimir/docs/sources/operators-guide/configuring/about-runtime-configuration.md

 ## Ingester instance limits

 The runtime configuration file can be used to dynamically adjust Grafana Mimir ingester instance limits.
 While per-tenant limits are limits applied to each tenant, per-ingester-instance limits are limits applied to each ingester process.
-Ingester limits to ensure individual ingesters are not overwhelmed, regardless of any per-tenant limits.
+Ingester limits ensure individual ingesters are not overwhelmed, regardless of any per-tenant limits.
 These limits can be set under the `ingester.instance_limits` block in the global configuration file, with CLI flags, or under the `ingester_limits` field in the runtime configuration file.

 The runtime configuration allows you to override initial values, which is useful for advanced operators who need to dynamically change them in response to changes in ingest or query load.